-Neuroimaging is one of several important tools for physicians to help provide an objective assessment and treatment plan for patients with epilepsy.
-Utilizing MRI scans and analyzing the MRI images using sophisticated software tools has become a significant element in the evaluation of patients with epilepsy and can be especially helpful in assessing the possibility of surgery.
+Neuroimaging is one of several important tools physicians use to help provide objective disease assessment and effective treatment planning for patients with epilepsy.
+MRI volumetric analysis using sophisticated AI-based software has become a significant tool in the evaluation of patients with epilepsy and is especially helpful in assessing the possibility of surgery.

 Neuroimaging studies suggest that TLE is associated with pathologic changes in hippocampal physiology and morphology.
-A history of febrile seizures is associated with hippocampal volume reductions in patients with TLE.
+A history of febrile seizures is associated with hippocampal volume loss in patients with TLE.
 Asymmetric hippocampal atrophy, beyond what is considered normal hippocampal asymmetry, may be a sign that the atrophied hippocampus could be the source of the epileptic seizures.

 In patients with TLE, there can often be vague EEG findings and clinical symptoms that require an MRI to help determine the location of seizure onset.
 While it is possible for moderate to severe hippocampal atrophy to be detected by visual examination of the MRI scan, volumetrics can be particularly helpful when the asymmetry between the two hippocampi is less than 5-10 percentile.
 In a visual read, radiologists are looking for a difference in volumes of the hippocampi.
 However, sometimes the tilt of a patient’s head or abnormal shapes of the hippocampus can make it difficult to determine whether one hippocampus is significantly smaller than the other.